MicrosoftDocs/visualstudio-docs/docs/ide/creating-solutions-and-projects.md

 ---
-title: "Create &amp; use Visual Studio projects &amp; solutions"
+title: "Create & use Visual Studio projects & solutions"
 description: Learn about the difference between solutions and projects and how to use them in Visual Studio. ms.custom: "SEO-VS-2020, contperf-fy21q2" ms.date: 06/14/2021